NatronGitHub/Natron/Documentation/source/plugins/eu.gmic.FramePainting.rst

 G’MIC Frame Painting node
 =========================

-*This documentation is for version 1.0 of G’MIC Frame Painting.*
+*This documentation is for version 1.0 of G’MIC Frame Painting (eu.gmic.FramePainting).*

 Description
 -----------